 Yr 7 Pilot Project

-Our decision to introduce iPads for learning was also informed by a pilot project we undertook in 2019, one of a number which took place across the Cam Academy Trust.
+Our decision to introduce iPads for learning was also informed by a pilot project we undertook one of a number which took place across the Cam Academy Trust.
 Two of our Yr7 classes were allocated iPads and used them for a six week period.
 Feedback from all those who have been involved in the project was overwhelmingly positive.
 Some of the results from these surveys are contained within the powerpoint presentation attached to this webpage.

 Our iPad for Learning Scheme

 This scheme is funded using voluntary parental contributions towards a three-year (Key Stage 3) or two-year (Key Stage 4) lease.
-It is run in conjunction with Albion, an Apple Solution Expert for Education (https://www.albion.co.uk/education/apple-in-education) and the Birmingham e-Learning Foundation (https://www.belf.org.uk/), a charity whose mission is to work with schools and their parents to provide devices to pupils, so that they can use technology for learning both in school and at home.
+It is run in conjunction with Albion, an Apple Solution Expert for Education (https://www.albion.co.uk/education/apple-in-education) and the Birmingham e-Learning Foundation (https://www.belf.org.uk/), a charity whose mission is to work with schools and their parents to provide devices to students, so that they can use technology for learning both in school and at home.
 The College will make no profit from the parental contribution.

-Through the scheme, pupils receive an 8th generation iPad, case and screen protector, wall charger, full insurance for the iPad against damage and theft, all software and applications needed and technical support during school hours.
+Through the scheme, students receive an 8th generation iPad, case and screen protector, wall charger, full insurance for the iPad against damage and theft, all software and applications needed and technical support during school hours.

 At the end of the lease, iPads can be handed back to the school or purchased for a fair market price for personal use at home.

 We hope that most questions regarding iPads for learning will be addressed through the presentation above.
 In addition, we have created a Frequently Asked Questions (FAQ) document (see lefthand menu) which tackles a number of questions that have been raised across the Trust in relation to this scheme.